Windmill787-golang/junior-test/README.md

 # Junior Test task.
 Rest API CRUD for books

+This project provides a REST API for managing a collection of books, allowing basic CRUD (Create, Read, Update, Delete) operations.
+It's built using [your technology stack, e.g., Node.js, Express, MongoDB] and is containerized using Docker for easy setup and deployment.

+## Features

+- CRUD operations for books
+- Dockerized environment for easy setup
+- Swagger documentation for API endpoints

+## Prerequisites

+Before you begin, ensure you have the following installed:
+- Docker and Docker Compose
+- Make (for running Makefile commands)

 ## Installation

 1. Create `.env` file based on `.env.example`.
 Change values if needed